There are two aspects to considering PEMFs and water. One is the internal water of our bodies. The other is the intake of magnetically treated water.

 Water in the human body is mostly a “soup” of electrolytes, proteins, fats, and starches.
 It is a catalyst in chemical changes from simple to complex, and provides the medium for the electrical conduction required for ionization of cells and cellular mobility.
 Since water is the medium through which all electrochemical activity in the body takes place, its ability to respond to an electromagnetic field is a major aspect of the actions of PEMFs in the body and critical in the body’s health maintenance and healing process.
 Research shows that magnetic fields are capable of changing the properties of any solution with charge, and so have a direct effect on the water in our bodies.

-Water does not exist as a single molecule, but resembles a cluster of grapes with about 30-40 molecules in each cluster.
+Firstly, water does not exist as a single molecule, but resembles a cluster of grapes with about 30-40 molecules in each cluster.
 In magnetically activated water, clusters separate into smaller clusters of five or six molecules per cluster.
-This water is also more organized in structure and motion.
+Moreover, this water is also more organized in structure and motion.

 The size and clustering of water molecules is extraordinarily important in the ability of water to move in an out of cells.
 Water flux between cells is facilitated by proteins embedded in the membrane called aquaporins.
 These are water channel proteins.
 In the membrane channel, they prevent bursting of the cells due to changes of the exterior salt concentration (osmotic regulation).
 In humans, aquaporins regulate the flow of water in the kidney, red blood cells, the eye lens, and the brain, to name just a few.
 Defects in these proteins are known to be involved in a number of diseases including diabetes insipidus, congenital cataract, and impaired hearing.